Is Quire right for you and your project?

-Quire does not offer a graphical user interface, but requires using a Definition: command-line shell: The command-line shell is a text-based window into the contents of your computer, and a space where you can run program commands.
+Quire does not offer a graphical user interface.
+Instead, publications are built using the Definition: command-line shell: The command-line shell is a text-based window into the contents of your computer, and a space where you can run program commands.
 On Mac computers you’ll most often use a shell called Terminal, on PCs it’s PowerShell or Git BASH. and a Definition: text editor: A text editor is an application used to edit text files containing either plain text or markup for rich text.
-All computers have basic text editors preinstalled, though we recommend using a free, more fully featured option like Atom or Visual Studio Code. to create a publication.
-While this can be a new and somewhat intimidating way to work, we‘ve found that most users can fairly quickly master the basics.
+All computers have basic text editors preinstalled, though we recommend using a free, more fully featured option like Atom or Visual Studio Code..
+Working in human-readable plain text files is key to ensuring the stability and longevity of Quire publications.

 Quire is optimized for book-like projects.
 Especially those that rely on visual illustrations and/or scholarly apparatus like citations, bibliographies, and footnoting.

 For those looking to publish more non-textual, image-intensive presentations, like an online exhibition or a fully illustrated children’s book or graphic novel, Quire may not be the right fit.